DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 @* ... *@
 ```

-#### Get an Assistant
+#### Access the Assistant

-When the document is built, on the `DocumentReady` event, the request is sent to the server to obtain the assistant's ID:
+Once the document is ready, the `DocumentReady` event handler sends a request to the server and obtains the assistant's ID:

 ```js
 async function DocumentReady(sender, args) {